Fintecture/fintecture-sdk-php/README.md

 Usage
 =====

-The simplest usage of the library would be as follows:
+The simplest usage of the library would be as follow:

 ```php
 <?php